LucasDelfino92/morrowindsharp/mendingmw.md

   - Only install the **No More Stage Diving** main file.
   - Hide/deactive **NoMoreStageDiving_TalkativeGirls.esp**.

+These are minor bug fixes that most players won't notice, but it's nice to have them either way.

 ## MWSE BUG FIXES

 - [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade: forces the game to instantly close on exit.